areaofeffect/hello-world/week1/README.md

 ---
 <a name="commandline"></a>
 # Install OSX Command Line Tools
 Unlike JavaScript and Python, your machine doesn't have a way to build C applications.
-We'll try a quick demo.
+Sometimes we need to download additional things to get our apps working.
+These are usually referred to as <i>dependencies</i> We'll try a quick demo.

 ### 1. Open your terminal